REMEMBER!

 rosters - passenger lists for scores of

-repatriation ships; POWs evacuated to the US, Australia,
+repatriation ships; POWs evacuated to the US,

-UK, Hong Kong, Singapore, Netherland East Indies
+Australia, UK, Hong Kong, Singapore, Netherland East

 - Taiwan